drug-design/course/docs/chapters/protein-ligand-binding.md

 ### The Role of the Solvent

-The aqueous solvent plays a crucial role in determining the conformational preferences and interaction forces of ligands and receptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/role-solvent-af96152c'><i class='fa fa-play' aria-hidden='true'></i></button>The aqueous solvent plays a crucial role in determining the conformational preferences and interaction forces of ligands and receptors.
 In particular, the hydrophobic effect (also called hydrophobic collapse) is caused by the unfavorable interaction of non-polar groups with water molecules, they tend to cluster together to exclude water and minimize the area of interaction with water.
 The interpretation of this phenomenon is that water-water interactions are the most favorable interactions and in effect, the water squeezes out the hydrophobes so it can interact with itself, leaving the hydrophobes to interact with themselves.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.